 I can't find my copy of the old version DVD but I ordered the director's cut direct at his Spider Baby Online site.
-I'm hoping director-writer-producer Jack Hill gets a bigger cut of profit so he can get rich and make more movies.
-Stop meditating and start scarifying again, Jack!
+I'm hoping director-writer-producer Jack Hill gets all the profit so he can get rich and make more movies.
+Stop meditating and start scarifying/exploitating again, Jack!
 You've got a great eye, ear and wit, so use it, por favor--and Stacie Ponder, you are the Mother Queen of all horror and strange film bloggin's.
 Yours was the first "blog" I read and related to, years and years ago!
 You showed monsters, raconteur wit, and perceptive film history-savvy writing could be fused!
+You fused 'em and Broadway's Addams Family with its tourist-streamlined wanting to be normal Wednesday, you can taste the Spider sting of our ambivalence!